 Why would someone prefer using a third-party managed service for WebRTC signaling and not take the route of self development?
 For the same reasons you host machines on AWS instead of opening your own datacenter, because the vendor takes care of:

 - Uptime, monitoring, security, updating and dealing with the nuances of supporting multiple browsers, operating systems, and SDKs.

 - Scaling the service to meet your growing demands.
-This is doublely present with WebRTC where all of these messages are “stateful” - something that makes scaling even harder.
+This is doubly present with WebRTC where all of these messages are “stateful” - something that makes scaling even harder.

-- You get to focus on what’s important to you: the messages and state machines that drive your application, not infrastructre and operations.
+- You get to focus on what’s important to you: the messages and state machines that drive your application, not infrastructure and operations.